MomentsLD/moments/docs/sfs/parsing.rst

     pops = ['pop_A', 'pop_B']
     fs = moments.Spectrum.from_vcf(vcf_file, pop_file=pop_file, pops=pops)

-Any VCF samples that aren not mapped to a population are ignored.
+Any VCF samples that are not mapped to a population are ignored.

 Using ancestral allele information
 ----------------------------------